max_retries

 You can find your REST API latency in the logs.
 If you want to increase your rate limit, schedule a time to meet with us here.

-setting controls how the Agentic Document Extraction library logs the retry attempts.
+setting controls how the library logs the retry attempts.

 log_msg